matsui528/nanopq/docs/tutorial.rst

     Xt = np.random.random((2000, 12)).astype(np.float32)
     query = np.random.random((12, )).astype(np.float32)

+The basic idea of PQ is to split an input `D`-dim vector into `M` `D/M`-dim sub-vectors.
+Each sub-vector is then quantized into an identifier of the nearest codeword.

-A product quantization class is instantiated with the number of sub-vector (`M`) and the number of codeword for each sub-space (`Ks`).
+First of all, a PQ class is instantiated with the number of sub-vector (`M`) and the number of codeword for each sub-space (`Ks`).

 .. code-block:: python

     pq = nanopq.PQ(M=4, Ks=256, verbose=True)

+Note that `M` is a parameter to control the trade off of accuracy and memory-cost.
 If you set larger `M`, you can achieve better quantization (i.e., less reconstruction error) with more memory usage.
 `Ks` specifies the number of codewords for quantization.
-This is tyically 256 so that each sub-space is represented by 256 bits = 1 byte = uint8.
+This is tyically 256 so that each sub-space is represented by 8 bits = 1 byte = np.uint8.
 The memory cost for each pq-code is `M * log_2 Ks` bits.

-First, you need to train this quantizer by running k-means clustering for each sub-space using the training vectors.
+Next, you need to train this quantizer by running k-means clustering for each sub-space of the training vectors.

 .. code-block:: python

     pq.fit(vecs=Xt, iter=20, seed=123)

+If you do not have training data, you can simply use the database vectors (or a subset of them) for training: ``pq.fit(vecs=X[:1000])``.
 After that, you can check codewords by `pq.codewords`.

-Given this quantizer, database vectors are encoded to PQ-codes.
+Given this quantizer, database vectors can be encoded to PQ-codes.

 .. code-block:: python

     X_code = pq.encode(vecs=X)

-The resulted PQ-codes are memory efficient, where the shape of `X_code` is (N, M).
+The resulting PQ-code (a list of identifiers) can be regarded as a memory-efficient representation of the original vector, where the shape of `X_code` is (N, M).

-For the querying phase, the Asymmetric Distance between the query and the database PQ-codes can be computed efficiently.
+For the querying phase, the asymmetric distance between the query and the database PQ-codes can be computed efficiently.

 .. code-block:: python